What is the linked Membership scheme?

 What happens to Linked Members if their Qualifying Members leave CSSC?

 If a Qualifying Member leaves CSSC, the memberships of all their Linked Members are also terminated.
 The only exception to this rule is when a Qualifying Member dies; in these circumstances their linked members will be converted to Qualifying Members in their own right.

 Can Linked Members be changed or removed?

-Any Qualifying Member can only have a maximum of three Linked Members.
-In order to Link anyone else, the Qualifying Member would have to decide which of the other three memberships should be terminated.
+Any Qualifying Member can only have a maximum of six Linked Members.
+In order to Link anyone else, the Qualifying Member would have to decide which of the other six memberships should be terminated.

 To terminate a Linked Membership, the Qualifying Member needs to contact Customer Support, who will inform the Linked Member.
 The membership card of the terminated member must be returned, and an administration charge of £10 will be payable by the qualifying member.

 Can I Link somebody to my membership as a gift?